HABITAT LEARNING LAB:

 #1:

-• Many bees have special pollen pouches, either on their legs or under their body.
-Bees will often be seen brushing their hairs with their legs.
-When they do this, they are moving pollen from the hairs on their body into these special pouches.
+Bees have adaptations that allow them to more effectively collect pollen than many other animals.
+Many bees have special pollen pouches, either on their legs or on the underside of their abdomens called scopa.
+These pouches allow the bees to easily transport pollen.
+Often, bees will be seen brushing their hairs with their legs.
+When they do this, they are transferring pollen from the hairs on their body into these special pouches.

 Bee Pollen Pouch